paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-058-erodible-land-and-wetland-conservation-and-reserve-program.md

 (5) **Renewed enrollment** — The termination of a contract entered into under this subpart shall not affect the ability of the owner or operator that requested the termination to submit a subsequent bid to enroll the land that was subject to the contract into the conservation reserve.

-(6) **Conservation requirements** — If land that was subject to a contract is returned to production of an agricultural commodity, the conservation requirements under subchapters II and III of this chapter shall apply to the use of the land to the extent that the requirements are similar to those requirements imposed on other similar land in the area, except that the requirements may not be more onerous than the requirements imposed on other land.
+(6) **Conservation requirements** — If land that was subject to a contract is returned to production of an agricultural commodity, the conservation requirements under subchapters II and III shall apply to the use of the land to the extent that the requirements are similar to those requirements imposed on other similar land in the area, except that the requirements may not be more onerous than the requirements imposed on other land.

 **(f) Transition option for certain farmers or ranchers**